 Upon determining that the franchise model was not all it professed to be, I decided to exit the business, pivot, and leverage the skills and knowledge I had gained throughout my diverse career.
 My decision to become a financial advisor was inspired by my own personal experience of a difficult divorce in the midst of the 2008 financial crisis, when I realized that I’d neglected to assume responsibility for my own personal financial wellbeing.
 I worked hard to successfully build a new life for myself.

 I have thoughtfully developed my knowledge, skills, and processes to help people find the support and insights they need to navigate their personal financial life successfully.
-I have my Life & Health, Series 6, 63 and 65 licenses, as well as the Retirement Income Certified Professional (RICP) designation.
+I have my Life & Health license, Series 6, 63 and 65 securities registrations, as well as the Retirement Income Certified Professional (RICP) designation.
 I work collaboratively with other professionals such as attorneys, CPAs, property and casualty insurance agents, and others to ensure my clients are surrounded by the right team to help them achieve their goals.

 I live with my husband Bruce in Columbus OH.
 I have a daughter, Elyse, who lives in New York City with her husband, Mohit, and teaches elementary schools in Harlem, New York.
 My daughter and I are currently writing a series of children's books to help inner city kids aged 7-9 learn about money and how it works.
 We plan to supplement the book with supporting materials for teachers to promote in-class discussion and learning.
 I love rowing, hiking, traveling, reading, cooking, and learning about (and drinking) good wine.